viamrobotics/docs/docs/operate/control/headless-app.md

 You can run your code directly on the machine's single-board computer (SBC), or you can run it from a separate computer connected to the internet or to the same local network as your machine's SBC or microcontroller.

+### On a separate computer

-For computationally-intensive programs involving computer vision or motion planning, we recommend running your script on a laptop, desktop, or server for optimal performance.
+We recommend running your script on a laptop, desktop, or server if:

+- You are using computationally-intensive programs involving, for example, computer vision or motion planning, and
+- You have a stable internet connection

-The client code will establish a connection to the instance of `viam-server` on your machine's SBC over webRTC or gRPC.
+The client code will establish a connection to the instance of `viam-server` on your machine's SBC over [LAN or WAN](/dev/reference/sdks/connectivity/).

+### On the machine itself

-For less compute-heavy scripts, running the code on the SBC that directly controls your hardware components can reduce latency.
+We recommend running your script on the SBC that directly controls your hardware if:

+- Your machines have intermittent or no network connectivity, or
+- You want to reduce latency, for example for running [PID control loops](https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller), or
+- Your machine runs continuously (for example, an air quality sensor) and it is impractical to constantly run a client from your development computer

 ## Install an SDK